top of page

 • Participation in daily routines and self-care (e.g., dressing, hygiene, feeding, sleep, etc.)

-• Play (e.g., exploring interests, gross motor skills, building ball skills)
+• Play (e.g., exploring interests, problem-solving, gross motor skills, building ball skills)

 • School readiness (e.g., scissor skills, handwriting, executive functioning, other fine and visual motor skills)